 A good starting word for a paragraph is one that relates the previous passage to the next one.

-The 7 common sentence openers or starters are as below:
+The 7 common sentence openers or starters are as follows:

 1. -ly adverb openers